Social media in government is a game changer. After all, not many things have changed the way the public interacts…

 The Chicago Transit Authority does a fantastic job of this.
 If there are delays, construction, or route changes to the subway or bus lines, you can rest assured that the CTA’s social media accounts will be ready to talk and answer questions about it.

-Not only that, but they also have a team of people who read each tweet they get and listen and address their audience’s pain points.
+Not only that, but they also have a team of people who read and respond to every tweet.

 They know exactly what their audience wants from them: No nonsense information about transit delays and disruptions.
 They’re then able to deliver on that and see massive engagement.
 So spend some time immersing yourself in your constituents’ mindset.
 What do they want?
 What are they struggling with?
 And how is your social media account going to engage with them?